LACSI Graduate Field Research Award Competition

-Note: If the target country for research currently carries a State Department Travel Warning, please see specific information outlining cities/states/regions of concern within that country with this designation.
-Go to: travel.state.gov/content/passports/en/alertswarnings.html
+Note: If the target country for research currently carries a State Department or CDC Travel Warning, please see specific information outlining cities/states/regions of concern within that country with this designation.
+Please see OIE and the Graduate School’s policy on Travel Warnings by reviewing Grad student travel warning

 The UGA Office of International Education (OIE) will communicate with recipients of the award to provide information regarding waivers and insurance requirements.